Unix security: Patching

-Operating systems, like all software, may contain bugs in need of fixing or may be enhanced with the addition of new features.
+Operating systems, like all software, may contain bugs in need of fixing or may be enhanced with the addition of new features; many UNIX systems come with a package manager for this.
 Patching the operating system in a secure manner requires that the software come from a trustworthy source and not have been altered since it was packaged.
 Common methods for verifying that operating system patches have not been altered include the use of the digital signature of a cryptographic hash, such as a SHA-256 based checksum, or the use of read-only media.